Overview

 - Descending order: Highest to lowest similarity score with the Not Present values at the end of the results.

-Note: The sorting order will apply to any exports of the main Agreements page.
+Note: The sorting order will apply to the report when it is exported from the main Agreements page.

 Individual Agreement View